What Does Minimally Invasive Spine Surgery Mean?

 How should I prepare for a Minimally Invasive surgery?

-Your doctor will perform a clinical examination and possibly a few tests prior to surgery to see if you are a candidate for the procedure.
-These may include an MRI, discography, CT scan and X-rays.
-Tell your surgeon what medications you are taking and ask if you should stop taking them before your operation.
+Prior to your surgical procedure, your physician will perform a clinical examination and a few tests .
+These tests may include an MRI, discography, CT scan and X-rays. speak with your surgeon about which medications you are currently taking and ask if you should stop taking them before your operation.

-To make your recovery easier, prepare your home for life after surgery.
-Arrange for someone to help you at home after surgery.
-You’ll most likely be told not to eat or drink the night before the surgery.
+Once you’ve been cleared, you’ll most likely be advised not to eat or drink the night before the surgery.
 If you smoke, stop smoking as this slows the ability of bone to grow and repair adequately.

 What can I typically expect after the procedure is performed?